emelyrosbach/AB-TP/README.md

 ## Contents

 - **ExperimentApplication**: The `ExperimentApplication/` directory contains the Django project source code for the experiment interface, where participants rated tumor cell percentages.
 The `static/` subdirectory includes study materials, such as image patches from different H&E-stained tissue slides (licensed under Creative Commons) and a table with additional information on these study images.
-- **DataAnalysis**: The `DataAnalysis/` directory includes the code to assess data normality, perform parametric tests, and generate descriptive statistics reported in the paper.
+- **DataAnalysis**: The `DataAnalysis/` directory includes the source code to assess data normality and generate the descriptive statistics reported in the paper.
+Additionally, it contains an Excel file with all anonymized study data, including results from the parametric tests referenced in the paper.
+A PDF summarizing participant demographic data is also included.

 ## Running the Online Experiment Interface